10 Amazing Things to do in Kanchanaburi, Thailand

 1. Visit the River

-I arrived in Kanchanburi by bus at about 3pm and after checking into the Sornwaree Apartments I went for a walk along the river.
+I arrived in Kanchanaburi by bus at about 3 pm and after checking into the Sornwaree Apartments I went for a walk along the river.

 You can’t really walk “along” the river.
 There is no boardwalk or anything.
-Seems all the riverside real-estate is occupied with floating restaurants and guest-houses.
+Seems all the riverside real-estate is occupied by floating restaurants and guest-houses.

 After walking for a bit I spotted a temple, so I went to it.
 Turns out there are a few temples in and around Kanchanaburi, and they all seem to be free entry.

 Continuing my journey I came across the Chinese cemetery.
 I quite like cemetery’s.
 They are peaceful.